ToniCardosooo/EIACD-Artificial-Intelligence-Project/readme.txt

  python ataxx.py

-Choose the game mode you like, the AI ​​game mode (in the case of the Human vs AI game mode) and where you want to play!
+Choose the game mode you like, the AI algorithm (in the case of the Human vs AI game mode) and where you want to play!
 Then, a window with the game board will open, and the blue pieces will start to play.

 Good game!